huynhaaron/threees/README.md

 else, the tiles stay where they are.

 Moving tiles in one direction will add one new tile to the bottom row or right column depending on which way the user moves the tiles.
-New tiles can be 1, 2, or 3 (no other possible numbers will spawn).
+New tiles can be 1, 2, 3, or a wild card that is the highest value on the board divided by 2.